go up and never stop neon sign

 5. Pictory

-If you need to speed up and simplify the video creation process, Pictory could be the productivity app to turn to.
+If you need to speed up and simplify the video creation process, Pictory could be the productivity app for you.
 With it, said Wheeler, "teams can transform written content into videos effortlessly, making it ideal for marketing, training and presentations."

-"I really like this tool for making videos from blogs, but it can help you transform any written piece of content into a video," she added.
-Two great use cases, according to Wheeler?
-Personal playbooks and employee user guides.
+"I really like this tool for making videos from blogs, but it can help you transform any written piece of content into a video," Wheeler said.

 6. Colossyan